charSLee013/vision-quality-grader-/README.md

 - `--logic`: The logic between filters, `AND` (default) or `OR`.
 - `--workers`: Number of parallel threads to use.
 - `--dry-run`: Simulate the process without copying files.
+- `--flat-output`: Copy all files into a single flat directory, renaming them with their SHA256 hash to avoid name conflicts.
 - `--log-file`: Specify a path for the log file.

 ## 📝 Scoring Criteria